jeffstang/biof501-pipeline_proteomics/README.md

 ```
 </details>

+#### Overview
-#### Here is a checklist and details on important files (and their relative paths) needed to run this demo:
+Here is a checklist and overview of important initial files in the project directory (and their relative paths) needed to run this demo along with descriptions of their origin:

 `data/reference`:

 - `metadata.csv`: contains information such as different IDs, sex, and treatments for the samples used for this demo.
 For this demo I selected 4 samples to subsample: